eccpluto/IOD2024-capstoneProject/README.md

 We now need to run two shell commands in parallel, to boot the backend up, ```cd``` into the backend/ideo ```dir``` and run ```npm start```.
 Similarly,  run ```npm run dev``` in the frontend/ideo ```dir```.

-Head to the address in a web browser - commuinicated back to you by the ```npm run dev``` command, and the application will be ready to enjoy.
+Head to the address in a web browser - communicated back to you by the ```npm run dev``` command, and the application will be ready to enjoy.